 LCIS is a condition in which there are more cells than usual inside the lobules (small round sacs that produce breastmilk) of your breast.
 The term “in situ” means “in place,” meaning those cells are only in the lobules.

-Although the term LCIS includes the word “carcinoma,” which is another word for cancer, LCIS is not breast cancer.
-However, LCIS does increase your risk of developing breast cancer.
-If your biopsy shows that you have LCIS, your risk of developing a breast cancer in either breast is approximately 1% to 2% per year, gradually increasing to 10% to 20% in 10 years.
+Although the term LCIS includes the word “carcinoma”, which is another word for cancer, LCIS is not breast cancer.
+However, it does increase your risk of developing breast cancer.
+LCIS is diagnosed through a breast biopsy.
+If your biopsy shows that you have LCIS, your risk of developing breast cancer in either breast is approximately 1% to 2% per year.
+This risk gradually increases to 10% to 20% in 10 years.

 Breast Cancer Screening

-Women with LCIS should have regular breast exams and breast imaging.
-You and your doctor will decide what type of breast imaging is best for you, based on your personal history as well as your breast density.
-At Memorial Sloan Kettering, we recommend a physical exam with a breast specialist every 6 to 12 months, as well as breast imaging every year.
+Women with LCIS should have regular breast exams and breast imaging tests.
+You and your doctor will decide what type of breast imaging is best for you, based on your personal history.
+At Memorial Sloan Kettering (MSK), we recommend a physical exam with a breast specialist every 6 to 12 months, as well as breast imaging every year.

 How to Lower Your Risk for Invasive Breast Cancer

-Tamoxifen and raloxifene are medications that lower the risk of breast cancer by blocking the effects of estrogen, a hormone that influences the development of many breast tumors.
+Tamoxifen (Nolvadex®, Soltamox®) and raloxifene (Evista®) are medications that lower your risk of breast cancer by blocking the effects of estrogen.
+Estrogen is a hormone that supports the growth of many breast tumors.
 These medications only reduce your risk of developing estrogen receptor-positive breast cancer, which is the most common type.
 They will not reduce your risk of estrogen receptor-negative cancers.

 Bilateral prophylactic (PRO-fih-LAK-tik) mastectomy is the surgical removal of both breasts to try to prevent breast cancer.
-This surgery is seldom used to lower the risk of breast cancer in women with LCIS.
+This surgery is rarely used to lower the risk of breast cancer in women with LCIS.